 You can also cross the London Bridge at the end of the Borough Market, and continue along the river, you can see one of the landmarks of London, the Tower Bridge.
 I suggest to visit it in the evening, because with the lights is even more magical.

 For shopping, you can choose among Regents Street, Oxford Street, Carnaby Street, Covent Garden.
 Very close to Covent Garden, I also recommend to visit Neils Yard where buying some organic make up; and Petersham Nursery, a concept store for blooms and home decor lovers.
-Then head to New Bond Street, even just for admiring some of the most beautiful shop windows and you can admire some of Fenwick‘ installations, which are always super!
+Then head to New Bond Street, even just for admiring some of the most beautiful shop windows, which are always super!
 If you are markets addicted, then the destination is Notting Hill for the Portobello market on Saturday, or I recommend the Spitafield market in Shoreditch, which is there every day.